glycerine/libzipfs/README.md

 the `libzipfs-combiner` utility does this for you.

-For example: assuming that `my.go.binary` and `my.media.zip` already exist, and you wish to create a new combo executable called `my.go.binary.combo`, you would do:
+For example: assuming that `my.go.binary` and `hi.zip` already exist, and you wish to create a new combo executable called `my.go.binary.combo`, you would do: